collinalexbell/HackMatrix/game-design.md

 # HackMatrix: an RPG about coding a window manager
 ## Deadline:
 New Years.
-I will succeed
+I will succeed.
 ## What do I love about Gianetica
 - It brings computing into the physical and social realm
 - It gives people mental power